 Ten days later she received a phone call.
 “They had found a one mm-size tumour on one of my ovaries.”

 A hysterectomy and six cycles of chemotherapy later, and she still feels rocked by her diagnosis.
-A Grade 4/5 teacher in Richmond, Shiraz says even something as simple as one of her students innocently commenting on her “new haircut,” (now short, thanks to chemotherapy) can be triggering.
+Shiraz is a teacher and says even something as simple as one of her students innocently commenting on her “new haircut” (now short, thanks to chemotherapy) can be triggering.

 She finds strength in being there for her daughter, eight, and son, five, especially since, “I didn’t get the opportunity to grow up with my mom.
 I can’t let what happened to my mom be in vain.”
 Which is why Shiraz’s family created a charity in her name, the Maneck Homi Italia Foundation, and are donating to keep other women from going through what Shiraz did — or worse.

 An estimated 25,000 women in B.C. have an inherited BRCA genetic mutation that puts them at increased risk of developing ovarian cancer.
 And none of them can afford to sit on a wait list, says Shiraz, who hates to think what could have happened if she had.
 “It could have been the difference between one mm and Stage 3 cancer.
 Ovarian cancer is named the silent killer for a reason.”
 It’s often not caught until advanced stages, which unfortunately for many is too late.

 “My mom and my grandmother didn’t have the benefit of science, but we do.”